GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/other/western_blot.rst

 Phosphatase Treatment
 ---------------------

-1. After measuring protein concentration using Bradfor Assay (see protocol below), dilute samples to equal concentration using the phosphatase-compatible lysis buffer with PMSF and DTT.
+1. After measuring protein concentration using Bradford Assay (see protocol below), dilute samples to equal concentration using the phosphatase-compatible lysis buffer with PMSF and DTT.
 2. To each sample, add 10x buffer for PMP and 10x MnCL2 to reach a 1x concentration.
 3. Split each sample into 2 equal volumes: 1 for non-treated, 1 for phosphatase treated.
 4. Add phosphatase to reach ~16 U/µL (stock from NEB is 400 U/µL) in samples designated for phosphatase treatment.